ContrastingSounds/Looker-Custom-Vis/report_table/docs/Design Notes.md

     + Method for sorting columns
     - Column subtotals to require / not require specific grouping or ordering?
     + Ensure subtotals are not generated for supermeasures
+  - Remove labels_at_bottom if variable not being used
   - Option to put total at top or bottom
   - Option to put subtotals above or below rows
   - Ability to hide rows associated with a given subtotal